ExMAG: Learning of Maximally Ancestral Graphs: Separation Routine for the Maximal Ancestral Graphs

 The main contribution of this section is the separation routine that identifies whenever a graph is an instance of a maximal ancestral graph.
 To do so, we need to identify directed cycles, almost directed cycles, and inducing paths.
 The presence of directed cycles can be detected in $\mathcal{O}(d^2)$ using depth-first-search (DFS); such an approach can be found in \cite{Rytivr2024exdag}.
 For both inducing paths and almost directed cycles, we will use the distance matrix $D$ constructed on the graph of directed edges $E$.
 This distance matrix can be obtained, for example, using the Floyd-Warshall algorithm \cite{floyd-warshall}.

-Having the distance matrix, to check for almost directed cycles, we can iterate over all bidirected edges and test whether the distance between the endpoints using $E$ is finite, i.e., we have a directed path connected by a bidirected edge.
+Having the distance matrix, to check for almost directed cycles, we can iterate over all bidirected edges and test whether the distance between the endpoints using $E$ is finite.
+If so, we have a directed path connected by a bidirected edge.
 See Algorithm \ref{alg:almostdirected} for details.

 In the case of inducing paths, we use a DFS starting from each vertex.
 Once started from vertex $s$, the DFS routine checks for all possible inducing paths that terminate in $s$.
 For efficiency, a set of all possible endpoints of the path is held.
 Once this set is empty, the DFS search is terminated, and no further exploration is performed.
 The set is updated using the distance matrix calculated on the directed edges.
 If we consider a vertex $v$, $s$ must be either its ancestor (meaning that possible endpoints for $v$ remain unchanged) or the second inducing path endpoint is among the points that are reachable from $v$ (meaning that the possible endpoints for $v$ are replaced with their intersection with the set of all points reachable from $v$).
-See Algorithm \ref{alg:inducingpaths} for details.
+See Algorithm \ref{alg:inducingpaths} for a simplified pseudocode that illustrates the idea, while leaving out some borderline cases and pruning conditions.

 Once having the bidirected edges in the inducing paths and almost directed cycles, we need to trace back the Floyd-Warshall distance matrix to find all directed edges that form the cycle or the ancestor relationship.
 This is done using calls to the function \textsc{Trace-Distance-Matrix}, which can be found in the Supplementary materials.